-- emphasise the harmful health risks of exposure to motivate people to take the necessary actions to protect themselves and their communities - avoid framing activities or events as low risk, as this can undermine the threat posed by asbestos exposure - provide clear information about which activities involve risk, and the steps to take to stay safe.
+- Emphasise the harmful health impacts of exposure to motivate people to take the necessary actions to protect themselves and their communities. - Avoid framing activities or events as low risk, as this can undermine the threat posed by asbestos exposure. - Avoid statements like 'your risk of disease increases the more exposures you have' while this may be necessary to avoid psychological harm in a responsive message, it may send the wrong message that 'one-off exposures' are fine. - Provide clear information about which activities involve risk, and the steps to take to stay safe.
 For example, instead of a discussion about friable and non-friable asbestos, or asbestos that is in 'good condition' or 'bad condition', consider providing some clear do's and don'ts.
+Or when explaining that respirable asbestos fibres are invisible to the naked eye, further explain that their source matter is not (ie dust).